A4e: Payments to Emma Harrison

 Prime Minister David Cameron has been criticised after it was revealed that Harrison was paid an £8.6 million shares dividend in 2011, in addition to her £365,000 annual salary, with the majority of this funded by the taxpayer.
 Margaret Hodge described the dividend as "ripping off the State" and urged ministers to suspend all work with A4e.

-MP Steve Barclay established that A4e takes a 12.5 percent management fee on the half of its work that it passes on to local charities.
+MP Steve Barclay established that A4e takes a 12.5 per cent management fee on the half of its work that it passes on to local charities.

 On 25 February 2012, it emerged that in addition to her £365,000 annual salary and £8.6m shares dividend, A4e also paid Harrison and her partner around £1.7m over two years for leasing properties, including their 20-bedroom stately home, to her own firm.

 Private Eye has revealed that an additional £4m was shared between the other directors of A4e; in the case of Roy Newey, Hugh Sykes and Steve Boyfield, through Personal Service Companies, thereby avoiding the payment of National Insurance.

-Criticism from Fiona MacTaggart
+Criticism from Fiona Mactaggart

-On 2 March 2012, Fiona MacTaggart, Labour MP for Slough, revealed she had reported A4e to the national auditor on three occasions over the preceding two years, following complaints from her constituents.
+On 2 March 2012, Fiona Mactaggart, Labour MP for Slough, revealed she had reported A4e to the national auditor on three occasions over the preceding two years, following complaints from her constituents.
 She stated that A4e "often provides poor service to unemployed people", "offered courses which had little worth and no recognition" and "are pursuing a policy which reduces the total number of jobs available".